vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     The following steps walk you through the settings required to create your IoT Hub, explaining each of the fields as you fill them in.

-1. On the **IoT hub** blade, in the **Subscription** dropdown, ensure that the Azure subscription that you intend to use for this course is selected.
+1. On the **IoT hub** blade, in the **Subscription** dropdown, ensure that the Azure subscription that you intend to use for this lab is selected.

     The _Basics_ tab that is selected initially contains uninitialized fields that you are required to fill in, but there are settings on other tabs that you will need to be familiar with as well.

 1. To the right of **Resource group**, open the dropdown, and then click **@lab.CloudResourceGroup(ResourceGroup1).Name**

     This is the resource group that has been created for you.
-You will be grouping the resources that you create for this course together in the same resource group.
+You will be grouping the resources that you create for this lab together in the same resource group.
 It is best practice to group related resources in this way, and will help you to clean up your resources when you no longer need them.

 1. To the right of **IoT hub name**, enter a globally unique name for your IoT Hub as follows: